Ramesh Kumar (cricketer)

-Ramesh Kumar (born 1 January 1999) is an Indian cricketer who plays for Punjab in domestic cricket and Kolkata Knight Riders in IPL.
+Ramesh Kumar (born 1 January 1999) is an Indian cricketer who was signed by Kolkata Knight Riders in IPL.
 He is a left-handed batsman and left-arm spin bowler.

 Early life

 Ramesh Kumar was born on 1 January 1999 in Jalalabad, Punjab.
 His family had migrated from Hanumangarh, Rajasthan, to Jalalabad, Punjab.

-Indian premier league
+Indian Premier League

 In February 2022, he was bought by the Kolkata Knight Riders team for the 2022 Indian Premier League.